iaas-splab/faas-migration/Readme.md

-# Practical Aspects of FaaS Applications' Migration
+# Practical Aspects of FaaS Applications' Migration - Implemtentations

 This Repository contains the implementation of the Use Cases used in my Bachelor Thesis.
+The PDF verison of the Thesis can be found [here](docs/misc/thesis.pdf)

 ## General Documentation